Hawaii Moving and Storage – San Diego,CA

 Moving to Hawaii: Frequently Asked Questions

 Personal Belongings: As with any move, it is hard to decide what to move and what to leave behind of your personal belongings.
 Although we are completely able to ship everything you own and the kitchen sink, we do advise that ‘less really is move’ when moving to Hawaii.
 Items that you may use on the Mainland, or in different parts of the world, may not really be necessary in Hawaii.
 Mohair chair?
 Probably not a good idea.
-Upholstered furniture and thick carpets don’t hold up well in the Hawaii climate so keep this in mind.
+Upholstered furniture and thick carpets don’t hold up well in the Hawaii climate, so keep this in mind.
 Humid, tropical climates are not ideal for antique furniture or delicate artwork.
-Upholstered furniture, thick carpets and older furniture are also not ideal in humid, tropical climates.
 These may be items that you want to sell, or leave with friends, before moving.

 Here are some personal belongings that we recommend you do not skip when packing for your Hawaii move:

 Warm clothing – We aren’t talking about the coat or jacket that you wear for sub-zero weather—but lightweight jackets, jeans and some sweatshirts should be sufficient.
 Hawaii doesn’t have the greatest selection of places for warm clothing—and there will be times you need it so don’t trade in all of your sweaters for bikinis and board shorts.

 Valuables/Mementos: Only you can decide what you can’t live without.
 However, we encourage that you take along with you: photographs, sentimental books, pictures and gifts from loved ones that have a lot of sentimental value.
 Depending how long you plan on living in Hawaii you can also consider asking friends and family to take care of some of your more sentimental belongings while you’re away.